 250 gram pitted cherries

-⋅ Start by preparing the vegan egg replacements, as they need to set for about 15 minutes.
+Start by preparing the vegan egg replacement, as it needs to set for about 15 minutes.

 You can use either chia seeds or flax seeds.
 I like using chia seeds, because they have a neutral taste and are very nutritious.